hphilamore/teleoperated_robots/README.md

 - Make a note of the port number (variable `PORT`) in `telepresence-server.py` within the subfolder for the relevant robot (tentacle_robot/ turtle_robot/ VR_robot)
 - Activate the virtual environment if you have set one up: Run:[`source env/bin/activate`]
 - Run server program:[`python3 telepresence-server.py`]
-- Alternatively, you can set up the server program to run autonmatically when the Raspberry pi boots, to avoid the need to use the terminal to launch the server program (instructions in Section _Running a python program on the raspberry pi on boot __, below).
+- Alternatively, you can set up the server program to run autonmatically when the Raspberry pi boots, to avoid the need to use the terminal to launch the server program (instructions in Section _Setting up a program to run on boot on the raspberry pi on boot __, below).

 ## Client computer
 - Set variable `HOST` in `telepresence-client.py` to noted Raspberry pi IP address